 Proceed with caution.
 Find ways to get up north with family and friends and build memories.

-Consider what you’d rather be doing at 55: chomping at the bit to get out of your cube and onto the clogged highway up north on a Friday afternoon, or, at 45 already retired, enjoying the outdoors each and every day, planning another six week cross-country road trip.
+Consider what you’d rather be doing at 55: chomping at the bit to get out of your cube and onto the clogged highway up north on a Friday afternoon, or, at 45 already retired, enjoying the outdoors every day, planning another six-week cross-country road trip.